Olliehub/alx_javascript/javascript-network/README.md

 The first argument is the API URL: https://jsonplaceholder.typicode.com/todos Only print users with completed task
 You must use the module request

+Task 5: Who was playing in this movie?
+Write a script that prints all characters of a Star Wars movie:
+The first argument is the Movie ID - example: 3 = “Return of the Jedi” Display one character name by line
+You must use the Star wars API
+You must use the module request